Clafoutis: Variations and similar dishes

 While unpitted sour cherries are traditional, there are numerous variations using other fruits.
 This includes pitted red or black cherries, other stonefruit such as peaches or plums, and other fruit like apples or pears, or berries.
 Savoury clafoutis, without sugar, is made with summer vegetables and sometimes cheese.

 A flaugnarde is a similar dessert, but made with other fruits such as apples, pears, apricots or plums.
 Cacou, a specialty of Paray-le-Monial, is a similar regional dessert specifically made with unpitted Bigarreaux cherries.
 Far Breton is a dessert similar to clafoutis made with prunes.

-A flan, a pastry shell filled with a flourless batter.
+Similarly, Richard Olney offers a recipe for "The Perigord Pudding" (or flaugnarde) with raisins or currents plus prunes macerated in Cognac as the featured fruit studded in a baked batter.

 Ingredients, preparation and serving

 A pourable batter, similar in thickness to a pancake batter, is made from flour, eggs, milk, sugar, and salt and sometimes other ingredients such as almond flour, yogurt, and flavourings like vanilla or kirsch or other fruit brandies.
 The batter is poured over cherries or other fruit in a shallow baking dish and baked.
 Some recipes call for pouring the batter into the pan and topping with the fruit before baking.
 The finished product has a light, custardlike texture.

 The dish is traditionally served as a dessert, but some less-sweet variations may also be appropriate as a breakfast or brunch dish.
 It can be served warm, at room temperature, or chilled.
 It may be served sprinkled with powdered sugar and may be served alone or with accompaniments such as cream, whipped cream, or ice cream.